Made in Canada: Label

+Product of Canada Label (Unofficial)

+This is an independently designed "Product of Canada" logo, created to promote Canadian-made products.
+The design features a maple leaf and bilingual text in English (Product of Canada) and French (Produit du Canada) to reflect Canada’s official languages.

+This logo is not an official government certification and is not affiliated with the Government of Canada or any regulatory body.
+It is a community initiative intended for free use by individuals and businesses that support Canadian-made products.

+Made in Canada Label (Unofficial)

+This is an independently designed "Made in Canada" logo, created to promote products manufactured in Canada.
+The design features a maple leaf and bilingual text in English (Made in Canada) and French (Fait au Canada) to align with Canada's official languages.

+This logo is not an official government certification and is not affiliated with the Government of Canada or any regulatory authority.
+It is a community-driven initiative meant to support Canadian businesses and encourage consumers to choose Canadian-made products.

 History

 Canadian legislation regarding country-of-origin marks began in the late 19th century in response to import laws and practices of Great Britain and the United States.
 Charles Tupper said during this period that protection of domestic industry was the "national policy", and legislation had the aims of preventing fraud and benefiting industry without becoming a hindrance.
 For example, the Dairy Products Act, 1893, prohibited any cheese or butter being marked "Canada" unless it was made in Canada.
 Following thorough consultation with industry stakeholders, the Dairy Act, 1897, required producers to register and to mark with "Canada" or "Canadian" all cheese or butter intended for export.

 Regulations addressed consumers with the 1970 Consumer Packaging and Labeling Act, which prohibits any false or misleading representation likely to deceive a consumer.
 This specifically includes claims of product origin.

 Administration came under the authority of the Competition Bureau, the law-enforcement arm of the Department of Industry.
 The Bureau views misinformation and deceptive practises as an unfair advantage in the marketplace, and does not have a mandate to inform consumers.
 While it has authority over deceptive marketing across all goods and services, the Bureau has generally allowed the CFIA and Health Canada to enforce the Act with regard to food and drugs.

 The Bureau's guideline for Canadian-origin claims was 51% of domestic content, with the product's last substantial transformation in Canada.
 In July 2010, the Bureau brought in new guidelines drawing a distinction between "Made in Canada" and "Product of Canada", with the latter requiring 98% of the total direct costs to be domestic.
 Made in Canada claims required a qualifying statement for any imported materials, and the guidelines advised on the use of other terms and national symbols.